arg0s/arg0s.in/_posts/2014-04-11-what-we-learnt-from-a-failed-mvp.md

 ## Hypothesis 2

-> Of users in the target demographic who are shown mockuped up flows of the game concept, at least 70% of them would be very interested in the game.
+> Of users in the target demographic who are shown mocked up up flows of the game concept, at least 70% of them would be very interested in the game.

 | AUDIENCE       |  Young Adults in India  |
 | ACQUISITION    |  Friends Network                             |